 All new claims for special/wasted preparation should be submitted alongside the graduated fee scheme claim through the CCD online billing system.

-Please note the LGFS team assess LGFS special preparation claims where the PPE falls between 6,000 and 9,999 pages.
-All AGFS preparation claims, and LFS special preparation claims where the PPE exceeds 10,000 pages or are for viewing electronic evidence not considered PPE are assessed by the Criminal Case Unit (CCU).
+All AGFS and LGFS special preparation claims where the PPE exceeds 10,000 pages or are for viewing electronic evidence not considered PPE are assessed by the Criminal Case Unit (CCU).

 If you are required to provide further information, wish to request a redetermination of the original decision, or require written reasons prior to cost appeal solely in relation to special preparation and not any other element of the graduated fee assessment, then you may do so directly to the CCU.
 However, if there are outstanding issues also in relation to the graduated fee all requests must be submitted to the graduated fee teams in Nottingham.
 You should not split your requests.